Chapter 6

 “And you gave it to me because you didn’t want to get caught with it?” he asks again in a playfully accusing tone.

-“No,” she replies forthrightly.
+“No, that’s not why,” she replies forthrightly.
 “I was careful.
 I made sure that security footage got deleted, always wore a disguise, always wore gloves, always worked late at night when the clerks were sleepy and no one else was in the store.
-I’m not worried about blowback.
-When I gave you that package I knew you could use it more than me but things were moving very fast and I didn’t have time to convince you of the truth so … I lied a little bit.”
+I gave you the package because I thought it might help to persuade you, to show you that I was being serious.
+Things were moving fast and I didn’t have time to convince you of the actual truth so I made up a little lie about where it came from.”

 Slightly surprised, Rebekah replies, “Umm, yeah.
 That’s probably true.”

-Brock follows up, “So what’s with the lottery tickets?”
+“So what’s with the lottery tickets?” follows Brock.

-Cutting in, Dmitri inquires, “Is that all there is?
-What Brock’s holding, I mean.”
+Cutting in, Dmitri inquires, “So there’s more?
+More than what Brock’s holding, I mean.”

-“Lucky I forgot about this thing,” Brock says at last, patting the bulky package.
-“It’d be drowning in salt water right now.”
+“Lucky I forgot about this thing,” Brock says at last, patting the bulky package, “otherwise it could be drowning in salt water right now.”

 “You still believe ze luck?”
 Mirabelle asks him with a look of genuine amusement.